holochain/docs-pages/src/pages/get-started/index.md

 ```
 :::

-Once that is all done, our hApp skeleton will have filled out a bit.
-Before we scaffold the next piece, let's give a little context for how content is "spoken into being" when a participant publishes a post in a forum hApp.
+Once that is all done, your hApp skeleton will have filled out a bit.
+Before you scaffold the next piece, it might be good to get a little context for how content is "spoken into being" when a participant publishes a post in a forum hApp.
+Read the following section to learn more.

-If you aren't yet familiar with Holochain's concept of a source chain, check out [The Source Chain: A Personal Data Journal](https://developer.holochain.org/concepts/3_source_chain/).

 !!! dig-deeper Source chains, actions, and entries

 #### Source chain

-Any time a participant in a hApp takes some action that changes data, they add a record to a journal called a source chain.
-Each participant has their own source chain, and it is a local, tamper-proof, and chronological store of the participant's actions in that application.
+Any time a participant in a hApp takes some action that changes data, they add a record to a journal called a **source chain**.
+Each participant has their own source chain, a local, tamper-proof, and chronological store of the participant's actions in that application.

 This is one of the main differences between Holochain and other systems such as blockchains or centralized server-based applications.
 Instead of recording a "global" (community-wide) record of what actions have taken place, in Holochain actions are taken by agents and are thought of as transformations of their own state.

 One big advantage of this approach is that a single agent can be considered authoritative about the order in which they took actions.
-From their perspective, first they did A, then B, then C etc. The fact that someone else didn't get an update about these changes, and possibly received them in a different order, doesn't matter.
+From their perspective, first they did A, then B, then C, etc. The fact that someone else didn't get an update about these changes, and possibly received them in a different order, doesn't matter.
 The order that the authoring agent took those actions will be captured in the actions themselves (thanks to each action referencing the previous one that they had taken, thus creating an ordered sequence --- or chain --- of actions).

 #### Actions and entries

 You'll notice that we used the word "action" a lot.
-In fact, **we call the content in a source chain record an action**.
-In Holochain applications, data is always "spoken into being" by an agent (a participant) from their own perspective.
+In fact, **we call the content of a source chain record an action**.
+In Holochain applications, data is always "spoken into being" by an agent (a participant).
 Each record captures their act of adding, modifying, or removing data, rather than simply capturing the data itself.

-There are a few different kinds of actions, but the most important one is "create entry".
+There are a few different kinds of actions, but the most important one is `CreateEntry`.
 Entries store most of the actual content created by a participant, such as the text of a post in our forum hApp.
-When someone creates a forum post, they're recording an action to their source chain that reads something like: _I am creating this forum post entry with the title "Intros" and the content "Where are you from and what is something you love about where you live?" and I would like my peers in the network to store a copy of it as a public record._ So while it’s useful for noun-like things like messages and images, it is also well-suited to verb-like things like real-time document edits, game moves, and transactions.
+When someone creates a forum post, they're recording an action to their source chain that reads something like: _I am creating this forum post entry with the title "Intros" and the content "Where are you from and what is something you love about where you live?" and I would like my peers in the network to publicly store a record of this act._ So while it’s useful for noun-like data like messages and images, it's actually a verb, a record of an action that someone took to contribute to the network's shared store of information.
+That also makes it well-suited to verb-like data like real-time document edits, game moves, and transactions.

 Every action contains the ID of its author (actually a cryptographic public key), a timestamp, a pointer to the previous source chain record, and a pointer to the entry data, if there is any.
 In this way, actions provide historical context and provenance for the entries they operate on.

 The pointer to the previous source chain record creates an unbroken history from the current record all the way back to the source chain's starting point.
-This 'genesis' record contains the hash of the DNA, which identifies the specific validation rules that all following records should follow.
+This 'genesis' record contains the hash of the DNA, which servs as both the identifier for the specific set of validation rules that all following records should follow and the ID of the network that this source chain's actions are participating in.

-An action is cryptographically signed by its author and is immutable (can't be changed) once written.
-This, along with the validation rules specified by the DNA hash, are examples of a concept we call "intrinsic data integrity", in which data carries enough information about itself to be self-validating.
+An action is cryptographically signed by its author and is immutable (can't be changed or erased from either the source chain or the network's data store) once written.
+This, along with the validation rules specified by the DNA hash in the genesis record, are examples of a concept we call "intrinsic data integrity", in which data carries enough information about itself to be self-validating.

-Unlike a centralized application, we aren't just going to add this data into some database.
-We are going to:
+Just as with a centralized application, we aren't just going to add this data into some database without checking it first.
+When a participant tries to write an action, Holochain first:

-1. ensure that the action being taken doesn't violate the validation rules of our DNA,
+1. ensures that the action being taken doesn't violate the validation rules of the DNA,
-2. add it as the next record to our source chain, and then
+2. adds it as the next record to the source chain, and then
-3. tell our network peers about it so they can validate and store it, if it's meant to be public.
+3. tells the participant's network peers about it so they can validate and store it, if it's meant to be public.

 The bits of shared information that all the peers in a network are holding are collectively called a distributed hash table, or DHT.
 We'll explain more about the DHT later.

+If you want to learn more, check out [The Source Chain: A Personal Data Journal](/concepts/3_source_chain/) and [The DHT: A Shared, Distributed Graph Database](/concepts/4_dht/).

 !!!

-Now it is time to start defining the structure and validation rules for data within our application.
+Now it's time to start defining the structure and validation rules for data within your application.

 ### 4.6.
 Scaffold entry types